Tarunrbt/MOSGM-Research-Overview/README.md

 Detailed technical materials are available upon reasonable request.

 This repository documents a locked phenomenological framework and completed observational tests of MOSGM at galaxy and cluster scales.

 No post-hoc tuning or parameter optimization has been performed after unblinding.
 Future extensions (lensing, cosmology) are explicitly out of scope and treated as speculative.

+– No curve-fitting or halo modeling
+– No unpublished figures or tuned parameters
+– No cosmological simulations
+– No dark-matter particle assumptions

 Author